Facebooktwitterredditpinterestlinkedintumblr

 Ensure the internal pointing device is enabled; you should look at the advanced heading if the BIOS has one.
 Then save and exit and test the touchpad.
 If the touchpad does not respond, the issues might not be related to the BIOS, and you can look for the next solution to resolve the problem.

-You Can Check the Touchpad Disable Zone
+Method 5: Check the Touchpad Disable Zone

 Sometimes the Dell laptop will have a touchpad disable zone, which might be a small square logo or button at the top left corner of the Dell laptop touchpad.
 If the device has this logo or button, it might be possible to disable the touchpad erroneously.

 To unfreeze a laptop using the touchpad dial zone, you would double tap on the button to enable and disable the touchpad.
-If you had disabled it with the button, pressing on the button will enable the touchpad.
+If you had disabled it with the button, pressing the button will enable the touchpad.

 This will resolve touchpad issues, but you should find other ways to resolve the problem if it does not.

-Update the Touchpad Driver
+Method 6: Update the Touchpad Driver

 If non-responsiveness persists, you may need to roll back the Dell touchpad driver with simple, easy-to-follow steps.